-If MSS V2.0 Approach Diverging is a desired function while using the FTM-4 board, ensure jumper J4 is installed.
+If MSS V2.0 Approach Diverging is a desired function while using the FTM-4 board, ensure jumper J4 is installed for the activation of pin 8 of the RJ45 approach jack .
 When the turnout is thrown to the diverging route, pin 8 on the approach RJ45 jack will go to a logic HIGH state so the previous signal board that supports approach diverging will produce a yellow signal.